aholdahl/vennd-directory/test.md

 Y    User can undo vote
 Y    User can only have one vote per demographic per business Y    -Voting statistics update immediately?
-    -Guest cannot vote
+Y    -Guest cannot vote
 Y    User can add business to favorites
 Y    User can remove business to favorites
-    -Guest cannot change favorites
+Y    -Guest cannot change favorites
 Y    User can add new rating to business
 Y    User can change rating for business
 Y    -Avg rating updates immediately?
-    -Guest cannot change rating
+Y    -Guest cannot change rating
 Y    -Do the details show all relevant data?
 Y    -Are the page contents organized in a logical way?
 N    -Color contrast is reasonable?
-    -User cannot see the Edit button
+Y    -User cannot see the Edit button
-    -Guest cannot see the Edit button
+Y    -Guest cannot see the Edit button

-    Admin can click on the Edit button to open the Edit page -User cannot see the Edit page
+Y    Admin can click on the Edit button to open the Edit page Y    -User cannot see the Edit page
     -Guest cannot see the Edit page
-    Edit fields auto-fill with current information
+Y    Edit fields auto-fill with current information
-    Admin can update all fields
+Y    Admin can update all fields
-    Admin can add verification
+Y    Admin can add verification
-    Admin can remove verification
+Y    Admin can remove verification
-    Admin can add warning
+Y    Admin can add warning
-    Admin can remove warning
+Y    Admin can remove warning
-    Admin can save changes
+Y    Admin can save changes
+Y    -User receives notification of successful update?
-    -Changes reflect on Search page immediately?
+Y    -Changes reflect on Search page immediately?
-    Admin can delete business
+Y    Admin can delete business
-    -Admin receives confirmation dialog box?
+Y    -Admin receives confirmation dialog box?
-    -Do the details show all relevant data?
+Y    -Do the details show all relevant data?
-    -Are the page contents organized in a logical way?
+Y    -Are the page contents organized in a logical way?
-    -Color contrast is reasonable?
+N    -Color contrast is reasonable?

-    Admin can click on the Admin nav link to open the Manage Users page -User cannot see the Manage Users page or nav link -Guest cannot see the Manage Users page or nav link Admin can assign new admins
+Y    Admin can click on the Admin nav link to open the Manage Users page Y    -User cannot see the Manage Users page or nav link Y    -Guest cannot see the Manage Users page or nav link Y    Admin can assign new admins
-    Admin can remove other admins
+Y    Admin can remove other admins
-    Admin can delete users
+Y    Admin can delete users
-    -Admin receives confirmation dialog box?
+Y    -Admin receives confirmation dialog box?
-    -Do the details show all relevant data?
+Y    -Do the details show all relevant data?
+*Stretch goal to require users to self-identify.
+This information will then be necessary to render on this page.
-    -Are the page contents organized in a logical way?
+Y    -Are the page contents organized in a logical way?
-    -Color contrast is reasonable?
+N    -Color contrast is reasonable?